 Wash Your Hands

 Some ranges have lead-cleaning hand wipes that are engineered to remove lead particles.
-If they're available, use them!
+If available, use them!